Top 10 Viewpoints in Chile

 1. Mirador Las Torres, Torres del Paine

-2. Valle de la Luna sunset, Atacama
+2. Valle de la Luna Sunset, Atacama

-3. Valparaíso amphitheatre — Cerro Concepción
+3. Valparaíso Amphitheatre — Cerro Concepción

 4. Mirador Cuernos del Paine, Torres del Paine

-5. Marble Caves viewpoint, General Carrera Lake
+5. Marble Caves Viewpoint, General Carrera Lake

-6. Geysers del Tatio sunrise, Atacama
+6. Geysers del Tatio Sunrise, Atacama

 7. Cajón del Maipo — Embalse El Yeso